RicardoNunes2000/HumanMint/README.md

-# HumanMint
+# HumanMint v2

-**Clean, normalized contact data in one line of code.**

-Standardize names, emails, phones, addresses, departments, job titles, and organizations with intelligent parsing and fuzzy matching.
+HumanMint cleans and normalizes messy contact data with one line of code.
+It standardizes names, emails, phones, addresses, departments, titles, and organizations using curated public-sector mappings you won’t find anywhere else.

 ```python
 from humanmint import mint